abdulnaeemturk/abdulnaeemturk/README.md

+Hello,<br>
-Hello, I am Abdul Naeem Turkmen i am interested to open source application development. now a days i am learning about reactive documents that what and how it is working. i am looking to collaborate in reactive documents application and other open source laravel and ajax applications. you can get to me using my email.
+I am Abdul Naeem Turkmen, and I am passionate about open-source application development.
+Currently, I am learning about reactive documents-what they are and how they work.
+I am looking to collaborate on reactive document applications as well as other open-source Laravel and AJAX projects.
-Email : abdulnaeemturk@gamil.com
+<br><br>
+Feel free to reach out to me via email: abdulnaeemturk@gmail.com